 It all has to do with controlling the humidity factor in your home.
 When you have excess humidity inside, it is going to show up on the coldest area of a wall, like, the windows.
 As the inside air becomes warmer and comes into contact with the colder glass, moisture forms.
 With your new energy-efficient products, your home is sealed tighter, retaining more humidity.
 But, you can control the level of humidity by taking a few steps.
 Your goal is to increase the ventilation in your home and control excessive humidity.
 You can: 1) open fireplace dampers to let moisture escape; 2) ensure that the louvers in your crawl spaces and attics are open; 3) turn off humidifiers and other devices that have humidifiers; 4) be sure to vent clothes dryers and gas burners to the outside; 5) always use exhaust fans when cooking, doing laundry and in the bathrooms during showers and baths; 6) take time to air out your home several minutes a day — open a window or door briefly; 7) keep plants in a sunroom or room that is used less frequently during the winter.

 Should you worry about condensation?
-You probably will only experience any window condensation during times of extreme temperature differences.
-During winter, you will see condensation on the inside; during the summer, you will see it on the outside.
+You will only experience window condensation during times of extreme temperature differences.
+During winter, you will see condensation on the inside; during the summer, on the outside.
 Occasional condensation causes no significant problems and is normal.
-But, if you see condensation in between the two glass panels, this signals a seal failure and in that case, you will need to replace the glass.
-If you have too much moisture inside your home you will notice this during the winter and summer months.
-More serious signs of moisture show up with cracked or peeling paint, rotting wood, and fungus or mildew growth Ð all indicate problems that a contractor needs to address.
+But, if you see condensation in between the two glass panels, this signals a seal failure, which means you will need to replace the glass.
+If you have too much moisture inside your home, you will notice this during the winter and summer months.
+More serious signs of moisture show up with cracked or peeling paint, rotting wood, and fungus or mildew growth — all indicate problems that a contractor needs to address.
 If you have questions about your home and would like to talk with one of the company experts, call Reg Wayland or Tom Camarca at 703-256-0600.